akka/akka-management/docs/src/main/paradox/bootstrap/demos/index.md

 * @ref[Kubernetes using `kubernetes-api` discovery](./kubernetes-api.md)

 DNS has the benefit that it is agnostic of Kubernetes so does not require pods be able to communicate with the API server.
 However it requires a headless service that supports the `publishNotReadyAddresses` feature.
+If your Kubernetes setup does not support `publishNotReadyAddresses` yet then use the `kubernetes-api` discovery mechanism.